 COVID-19 has reaffirmed the value of real-world interactions

-There is a strong demand for experiences that can only be given in an environment outside of everyday life, in a limited time and place.
-Such demand is firmly rooted in MICE events like exhibitions and conventions, among others, and indicate the huge potential the MICE industry has in returning to its trajectory of growth in the “after-corona” era.
-Furthermore, because MICE is an engine for economic development and regional vitalization, it is our duty to help contribute to economic recovery from the COVID-19 pandemic and ensure that real-world MICE events can be safely held.
+There is a strong demand for experiences that can only be given in an environment outside of everyday life in a limited time and place.
+Such demand is firmly rooted in MICE events like exhibitions and conventions, among others, and indicates the huge potential the MICE industry has in returning to its trajectory of growth in the “after-corona” era.
+Furthermore, because MICE is an engine for economic development and regional vitalization, it is our duty to help contribute to economic recovery from the COVID-19 pandemic and ensure that real-world MICE events can safely be held.

 Osaka's efforts in restarting MICE events

 In order to reverse the cascading trend of meetings, exhibitions, and other large-scale events being driven to cancellation and postponement, on June 3, 2020 the Osaka Convention & Tourism Bureau (OCTB) released the Guidelines for MICE Event Organizers (image on right), the first of its kind in Japan to incorporate infectious disease control measures.